Emergence of a Fluctuating Ground State in Y-kapellasite under Pressure

-To conclude, we realize the first controlled suppression of magnetic order approaching a spin liquid state, which we achieved by a comprehensive combination of x-ray, optical spectroscopy and $\mu$SR measurements under hydrostatic pressure.
-Our work establishes Y-Kapellasite as an archetype platform to study the rise and fall of frustrated magnetism in a clean system without disorder.
-Exploring this material in more detail and performing similar experimental endeavours on other frustrated materials constitutes a major step forward towards the realization of the long sought-for quantum spin liquid.
+To conclude, we realize the first controlled suppression of magnetic order into a spin-liquid-like, dynamical state, which we investigated by a comprehensive combination of x-ray, optical spectroscopy and $\mu$SR measurements under hydrostatic pressure.
+The pressure-induced fluctuating ground state observed here in crystals should be contrasted with the inhomogeneous spin dynamics observed formerly in powder samples~\cite{Barthelemy2019}, where the spin-liquid-like ground state seems then to be related to some residual, uncontrolled, disorder.
+Moreover, chemical pressure enhances structural distortions and drives the system away from the SL regime, underscoring external pressure as a uniquely clean and precise tuning parameter.
+Thus our work establishes Y-kapellasite as an archetypal platform to study the rise and fall of frustrated magnetism in a clean system without disorder.
+Exploring this material in more detail and performing similar experimental endeavors on other frustrated materials constitutes a major step forward toward the realization of the long sought quantum spin liquid.
+This work paves the way to further experiments under pressure to give evidence for long range entanglement and fractionalization to characterize the nature of the fluctuating ground state and the possible realization of a quantum spin liquid.
+Future work can shed light on its relation to the proposed spin liquid in related disordered Br analog compounds at ambient pressure.